Skip to primary navigation Skip to content Skip to footer

 WHAT IS UPTOWN NIGHT MARKET?
 Manhattans’ largest, most celebrated foodie series is up here, right in Harlem USA.
 50+ eclectic vendors representing the city’s best culinary, packaged goods, and arts & crafts offerings.
 Dozens of local musicians and performers from every genre.
 7,000 happy guests at each event.
 It’s easy to see why the Uptown Night Market, in its debut season, has already become an NYC staple, setting the standard.

 Chinatown Night Market.
-CLOSED UNTIL NEXT SUMMER, Forsyth Plaza (at the foot of the Manhattan Bridge), thinkchinatown.org/nightmarket
+SIGN THE PETITION TO BRING IT BACK!
+Forsyth Plaza (at the foot of the Manhattan Bridge), thinkchinatown.org/nightmarket

 a group of people standing in front of a store